hanpari/sovereign/source/02/052_drama.md

 "The answer stays the same, my beautiful imposter.
 She should've married him.
 She's already done so."

-Back then, when Gromov had refused to confess to her, the real Samara did not insisted, letting the matter slip as if it had never happened.
+Back then, when Gromov had refused to confess to her, the real Samara did not insist, letting the matter slip as if it had never happened.
 Neither of them had crossed the thin line of expressing their affection explicitly.

 "So be it!"

 Lacking the gentle confusion of the original, this dreamland Samara failed to reveal the tenderness of the real one.
-There was something inhuman in her motionless gaze, almost as if the was a sister to Doll, a robot sent from a distant past, a mere talking statue.
+There was something inhuman in her motionless gaze, almost as if she was a sister to Doll, a robot sent from a distant past, a mere talking statue.

-Without a warning, her skin changed color, turning into the dark blue.
-Certain sharpness, alwas present in Samara's features, became more prominent, and the whites of her green eyes blackened.
+Without warning, her skin changed color, turning into dark blue.
+Certain sharpness, always present in Samara's features, became more prominent, and the whites of her green eyes blackened.

-"Do you recognize me?"
+"Do you recognize me?
+Sava, look at me and say if you recognize me."

 "Recognize you?
-Why would I ..."
+Why would I ...
+No, wait ...
+The demoness?"

-When Gromov was about fifteen, he bought a comic book, attracted to devil-like female protagonist on its cover.
-With a romance between a superhero and vilainess, the book was by no means special, but it managed impressed the teenage boy greatly.
+When Gromov was about fifteen, he bought a comic book, attracted to the devil-like female protagonist on its cover.
+With a romance between a superhero and villainess, the book was by no means special, but it managed to impress the teenage boy greatly.

-During its final scene, after the hero refused to become the king of Hell and lead an invasion to the mortal world, together with her beloved demoness, young Gromov doubted this man's decision.
+During its final scene (after the hero refused to become the king of Hell and lead an invasion to the mortal world, together with her beloved demoness), young Gromov doubted this man's decision.

-"If I were him, I would never leave you," Gromov promised with all sincerity of a fifteen-years-old, boiling vessel of roaring hormones.
-Infatuated by the demonesses, he became a fan of the series, only to realize she would never appear again, having served her purpose only once.
+"If I were him, I would never leave you," he promised the paper demoness with all sincerity of a fifteen-year-old, boiling vessel of roaring hormones.

+Infatuated by her, he became a fan of the series, only to realize she would never appear again, having only once served the author's purpose.

-Needless to say, he had long forgotten about her.
-The only living soul knowing of the secret love was Andrey.
+Now, almost thirty years later, he had long forgotten about her.
+The only soul aware of his "secret love" was Andrey.
 Since the very day Gromov had shared the torn-out picture with that jerk, Andrey kept calling him His Majesty.

 "So you are the Queen of Darkness now?"
 Gromov inquired, chuckling.

 Samara stayed unmoved.
-"The system is trying to find you an appropriate match," she informed him rather impartially.
-"The compatibility rate has reached eighty percents.
+"The system is trying to find you an appropriate match," she informed him.
+"The compatibility rate has reached eighty percent.
 Motivation sufficient."

+"You can say so," Gromov mumbled.
+With infernal yet attractive features, the demonized Samara aroused him, making his body react in a forgotten manner.
+"Surprisingly, I'm into blue-skinned monsters with sharp teeth and claws-like nails.
+No wonder poor Akane has never stood a chance with me."

+There was meaningful silence.

+"I guess I should confess to you now?"
+Gromov asked in a hoarse voice.
+In such a precious dream, he wanted to enjoy himself.
+"After all," he ridiculed himself, "men usually buy sports cars to fulfill their teenage wishes.
+Marrying a demon woman is a rare occurrence everywhere."

+Falling on his right knee, Gromov proclaimed solemnly: "Would you marry me, Samara the Demoness?
+For inexplicable reasons, you seem to be my femme fatale.
+By the way, do you prefer roses or fresh blood of mortals?"

+Even though the confession was far from ideal, especially lacking in the romance department, Samara did not mind, her piercing eyes burning with green flames.

+"Sava Gromov," she said gravely. " Do you promise to become my sovereign?
+Do you promise to give our sons and daughters the inhabited worlds?
+Do you promise to antagonize the human race?"

+Hastily, Gromov grabbed her hand and kissed it.

+"Yes, I do.
+I was ready to do so since I was fifteen."

+The bizarre journey on the wonderland neared the end, with the shapes of the captain's cabin replacing the mysterious garden.
+The scenery changed once again.

+Finally, Gromov woke up.

+"This was the finest dream I've ever had," he declared, stretching out.
+"Welcome to reality, Mr. Sovereign.
+It's the time to show puny humans how terrible you are.
+And why not start with an annoying specimen?
+Even though it is questionable if torturing dear Profesor Zhutra counts as antagonizing the human race.
+I would call it a charity."

+And taking all prepared proprieties, including the ad-hoc made treasure box, egg-shaped artifact, and Dolls' handcuff, Gromov left the cabin.